jakez15/log-tracer/README.md

-# log-tracer
 ## Purpose
-Provide a lightweight and easy to use performance metrics logger with the ability to target specific spring profiles, project packages, and methods.
+Provide a lightweight and easy to use performance metrics logger with the ability to wrap methods with custom toggles for spring profiles, AspectJ expressions, and methods.
+The logger is extremely useful for pinpointing performance bottlenecks and providing a common approach to logging throughout an application ecosystem.

+## Prerequisites
+1. Spring Boot

 ## Usage
 1. Add dependency